 Muskogee, known to many from Merle Haggard's famous song, Okie from Muskogee, is about 50 miles southeast of Tulsa.
-A popular motorcycling destination, the city also hosts many festivals, concerts and events.
-Surrounded by rivers, lakes, gardens and woodlands, the city offers a host of outdoor activities.
-The National Trust for Historic Preservation named Muskogee a "distinctive destination".For those people interested in the walkability of a community, Muskogee has a Walk Score® of 26.
+A popular motorcycling destination, the city also hosts many festivals, concerts and events, as well as lots of live music, anchored by the Oklahoma Music Hall of Fame.

 Residents enjoy excellent access to outdoor activities, including city parks as well as places to play among surrounding rivers, lakes, gardens and woodlands.
 The National Trust for Historic Preservation named Muskogee a "distinctive destination."